 In light of the difficulties in promoting a new, unknown voluntary scheme, as well as the possibility of causing confusion for procurers and end-users due to proliferation of schemes, the Scheme will utilize an existing evaluation scheme.
 It is important that the Scheme Owner, who is responsible for this Scheme and will maintain its basic rules, is overseen by effective government governance, as the Scheme will be used as an alternative to product security evaluations conducted by government agencies for procurement and will need to coordinate mutual recognition with other countries' schemes.
-In light of the above, the Scheme Owner will be IPA, an independent administrative agency under the jurisdiction of METI.
-The JISEC Scheme operated by IPA will be expanded from its current CC certification only nature to include this Scheme.
+In light of the above, the Scheme Owner will be IPA, an incorporated administrative agency under the jurisdiction of METI, who will establish the Scheme in accordance with this Policy and will operate the Scheme under METI's supervision.
+IPA will establish and operate the Scheme by expanding the JISEC Scheme it currently operates from its CC certification only nature to include this Scheme.

 The proposed operational structure is shown in Figure 3.1-1.
 The Steering Committee and the Technical Advisory Committee for the Scheme will be established under the president of IPA.
 The Steering Committee will be established as an extension of the existing JISEC Steering Committee and will deliberate on matters related to the operational policies and management of the CC certification and this Scheme.
-The Technical Advisory Committee for this Scheme will be newly established as a successor to the Preliminary Committee and will discuss the approval of conformity criteria and other technical matters of this Scheme.
-In addition, the Conformity Criteria WGs will be established under the Technical Advisory Committee to formulate the draft conformity criteria for each product category.
-The Conformity Criteria WGs will be composed mainly of IoT product vendors, major procurement organizations, and their related organizations and groups, and will submit the draft conformity criteria to the Technical Advisory Committee for approval.
-In addition, IPA and METI will establish a Secretariat for the Scheme until the Scheme is on track, to promote the dissemination of the Scheme, integrate and coordinate with existing domestic schemes, coordinate with other countries on cooperation such as mutual recognition, promote its use in government procurement requirements, promote its use to private companies and consumers, and promote certification by IoT product vendors.
+The Technical Advisory Committee for this Scheme will be newly established as a successor to the Preliminary Committee and will discuss the approval of conformance criteria and other technical matters of this Scheme.
+In addition, the Conformance Criteria WGs will be established under the Technical Advisory Committee to formulate the draft conformance criteria for each product category.
+The Conformance Criteria WGs for STAR-2 and above will be composed mainly of IoT product vendors, major procurement organizations, and their related organizations and groups, and will submit the draft conformance criteria to the Technical Advisory Committee for approval.
+In addition, IPA and METI will establish a Secretariat for the Scheme to expand the Scheme, integrate and coordinate with existing domestic schemes, coordinate with other countries on cooperation such as mutual recognition, promote its use in government procurement requirements, promote its use to private companies and consumers, and promote certification by IoT product vendors.